danakatz13/Rosetta_Design/README.md

 Scripts used in Rosetta to design peptoid macrocycles that target a protein.

-Peptoid macrocycles are already in docked position
+Peptoid macrocycles are already in docked position.
+Input is sarcosine scaffolds.